import json

 Structured data

 When using an LLM to extract data from text or images, you can ask the chatbot to nicely format it, in JSON or any other format that you like.
-This will generally work well most of the time, but there’s no gaurantee that you’ll actually get the exact format that you want.
+This will generally work well most of the time, but there’s no guarantee that you’ll actually get the exact format that you want.
 In particular, if you’re trying to get JSON, find that it’s typically surrounded in ```json

 , and you’ll occassionally get text that isn’t actually valid JSON.
 To avoid these challenges you can use a recent LLM feature: structured data (aka structured output).
 With structured data, you supply a type specification that exactly defines the object structure that you want and the LLM will guarantee that’s what you get back.